-The Integrated Foundation Year (IFY) offers a new and exciting route into studying for a degree, attracting ambitious and driven students who are willing to learn and advance.
+The Integrated Foundation Year (IFY) offers a new and exciting route into studying for a degree in digital marketing, attracting ambitious and driven students who are willing to learn and advance.

-If you have non-standard qualifications or do not quite meet the admissions requirements for Advertising and Digital Marketing we can offer you a fantastic opportunity to study a four year Advertising and Digital Marketing programme which includes a Integrated Foundation Year.
+If you have non-standard qualifications or do not quite meet the admissions requirements for the Advertising and Digital Marketing degree, we can offer you a fantastic opportunity to study a four year Marketing programme that includes an Integrated Foundation Year.
 The Integrated Foundation Year will help you develop the theoretical/practical and academic skills you need, in order to successfully progress to the full award.